 That depends on the type of accident you were involved in.
-For example, if you were injured in a motor vehicle wreck, then the at-fault party would likely be the Texas Department of Transportation, the driver who struck you, or a manufacturer of the vehicles that were a part of the collision.
+For example, if you were injured in a motor vehicle wreck, then the at-fault party could likely be the Texas Department of Transportation, the driver who struck you, or a manufacturer of the vehicles that were a part of the collision.

 Or, if you were in a slip-and-fall accident and sustained a head injury, the liable party will nearly always be the property owner.
 Your attorney will need to investigate the cause of your accident to ascertain which parties contributed to your injuries so that they can be brought to justice when you pursue your civil lawsuit.

-We begin by examining your economic damages and totaling the financial losses you’ve incurred.
+We begin by examining your economic damages and totaling the financial losses you have incurred.
 Then, we will go over your non-economic damages and place a monetary value on them based on both your total economic losses and the impairment rating we believe reflects the extent of your injuries.
 Once both areas of damages have a value, we combine them, and you’ll then have a better understanding of what your claim is worth.

-If you are interested in discussing your accident in greater detail with a regarded Dallas personal injury lawyer at Crain Brogdon, LLP. you can do so by calling our office at 214-522-9404 or by completing the brief contact form we’ve provided below to schedule your complimentary consultation today.
+If you are interested in discussing your accident in greater detail with a regarded Dallas personal injury attorney at Crain Brogdon, LLP, you can do so by calling our office at (214) 522-9404 or by completing the brief contact form we’ve provided below to schedule your complimentary consultation today.

 “I required their services for not only myself, but have referred them to friends and acquaintances.
 They have been top notch and have always given me a realistic outlook with successful outcomes.” – Schaun Wesley (Google Review)